uidaholib/spec-lumber/_posts/2023/2023-03-01-aurelia-henry-reinhardt.md

 During her tenure, the Idaho legislature debated breaking up the university and moving departments around the state.
 To boost favor with the legislature, the university sent *The Rivals* production to Boise.
 They traveled by train, stopping at towns along the way to perform.
 An edition of the *Argonaut*," 30 years after the fact, claimed that the legislature was so won over by the production that the university was saved from being dismantled.
 {% include feature/image.html objectid="lumber1935" %} {% include feature/digital-image.html collection="pg2" caption="Cast of the Rivals.
 Reinhardt is center wearing the shirt waist." objectid="pg21804" %}

-Reinhardt went on to be accepted to Yale for doctorial study--a rarity for a woman at that time, then she became president of Mills College in California, the only women's college on the west coast.
+Reinhardt went on to be accepted to Yale for doctoral study--a rarity for a woman at that time, then she became president of Mills College in California, the only women's college on the west coast.
 She returned to the U of I in 1919 to deliver the commencement address.
 It was the first time in the university's history that a woman gave the graduation keynote.
 She became one of America's leading educators.
-{% include feature/image.html caption="Esther Thomas scrapbook program with newsclipping pasted on top.
+{% include feature/image.html caption="Esther Thomas scrapbook program with newspaper clipping pasted on top.
 In the clipping, Reinhardt's name was misspelled." objectid="lumber1936" %}

-Notes:
+# References

 Boaz, Martha.
 "Review of Aurelia Henry Reinhardt: Portrait of a Whole Woman by George Hedley."
 California Historical Society Quarterly, Vol. 42, No. 2, History of Education Issue (Jun., 1963), pp. 154-156.
 Published by: University of California Press in association with the California Historical Society.
-Stable URL: http://www.jstor .org/stable/25155546.
+Stable URL: [http://www.jstor.org/stable/25155546](https://www-jstor-org.uidaho.idm.oclc.org/stable/25155546?sid=primo&origin=crossref).
 Accessed: 03/09/2014 13:10

-Fischer, Clare B. "Aurelia Henry Reinhardt: Mills College President, 1877-1948." http://www.harvard square library.org/ biographies/aurelia-henry-reinhardt.
-Last Accessed: September 3, 2014.)
+Fischer, Clare B. "Aurelia Henry Reinhardt: Mills College President, 1877-1948." [http://www.harvard square library.org/ biographies/aurelia-henry-reinhardt](https://www.harvardsquarelibrary.org/biographies/aurelia-henry-reinhardt/).
+Last Accessed: September 3, 2014.

-Special Collections UI VF Class Box 6.
+UI VF CLASS, Box 6.
+University of Idaho Library Special Collections and Archives, Moscow, ID.

 Spokesman-Review.
 "Woman Speaker at Idaho 'U'."
 May 22, 1919.
 Figure 2.
-Aurelia Henry Reinhardt http://oll.libertyfund.org/people/aurel
+Aurelia Henry Reinhardt. [https://oll.libertyfund.org/person/aurelia-henry-reinhardt](https://oll.libertyfund.org/person/aurelia-henry-reinhardt.)